 Lysine and its homologs, ornithine, DABA, and DAPA have been shown to affect fragmentation patterns based on their basicities.
 Lysine-analog containing tetrapeptides and their fragments were analyzed using hydrogen deuterium exchange (HDX) in a modified ESI-ion trap mass spectrometer.
 Fragments in this study were obtained using collision induced dissociation (CID).
 This study involved systematically varying the position of lysine and its homologs in the tetrapeptides, XAAA, AXAA, AAXA, and AAAX, where X is lysine or its homolog and A is alanine.
 Positional variance and systematic difference in side chain length affects the hydrogen deuterium exchange reaction.
 Results suggest that tetrapeptides containg short, basic side chains like Dapa, possess weak intramolecular bonds.
 Longer side residues have stronger intramolecular boning schemes in tetrapepetides.
 Results suggest that bn+ ions are either diketopiperazine or lactam structures.
 In addition, HDX was used to indirectlyprobe the structures of XA+, AX+, AAX+ bn+ ions.
 Further investigations using IRMPD spectroscopy is necessary to identify b ion structures.

 Do, AnnaTram, "Gas-Phase Hydrogen-Deuterium Exchange and Fragmentation Studies of Tetrapeptides Containing Lysine and Its Homologs" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1214.